awsdocs/aws-php-developers-guide/doc_source/s3-encryption-client.rst

 the standard ``PutObject`` parameters:

 * ``'@KmsEncryptionContext'`` is a key-value pair which can be used to add an extra layer of security to your encrypted object.
-Anyone who attempts to get the object must pass the same key-value pair into the ``GetObject`` call in order to decrypt it.
+The encryption client must pass in the same key, which it will automatically do on a get call.
 If no additional context is desired, pass in an empty array.
 * ``@CipherOptions`` are additional configurations for the encryption including which cipher to use and keysize.
 * ``@MaterialsProvider`` is a provider which handles generating a cipher key and initialization vector, as well as encrypting your cipher key via AWS KMS.
+The KMS key id is provided in the constructor of the provider.

 .. code-block:: php